 It depends on your wedding style, but for an evening wedding, it's safe to say a formal dress or a dress suit is the right idea.
 Mother of the bride and mother of the groom dresses get a bad rap for being "matronly," but there are so many elegant, formal options that are both appropriate and chic.
 When it comes to color choices, navy's an always popular hue, followed by blush and shades of nude.
 Overall, you can give her ideas on style, length, formality and color and point her in the right direction, but try to respect her vision for her outfit as well so she finds something she's comfortable in.

 There's no denying she should look and feel amazing on the wedding day.
 But kindly ask her to run it by you before making any final decisions, just so you're in the loop about what the colors will look like together for wedding photos.

 If the groom has a stepmom, protocol is a little different.

 Traditionally, the mother of the bride will typically only involve the mother of the groom in the "mom dress discussion," but situations can vary.
 You and your partner can provide guidelines and let any stepmoms involved know what's appropriate.

 The mother of the groom should start dress shopping around the six-month mark.

-A. Start shopping around the six-month mark.
-That way you have plenty of stress-free time to have alterations made and fittings scheduled, if necessary, before the wedding.
+That way, she has plenty of stress-free time to have alterations made and fittings scheduled, if necessary.